Use it to pay less online.

 You retain the payable value assigned to the secure data you generate on Decentr.
 You use this data value to offset purchases made via our platform, making goods and services cheaper for you.

 The net result?
-The more data generated by you = less “cash”-money needed at point of sale (POS).READ WHITEPAPER WATCH VIDEO
+The more data generated by you = less “money” (fiat or digital) needed at point of sale (POS).READ WHITEPAPER WATCH VIDEO

 What are the advantages of user data as payable value and how does it work?